Mean-field control problems with multi-dimensional singular controls

 \subsection{The reward functional for two-layer parametrisations}

-In the previous subsections we introduced the concept of two-layer parametrisations of admissible controls.
 We now introduce a reward function on the set of two-layer parametrisations.
 This function turns out to be continuous.
 Subsequently, we derive an alternative representation of our original reward functional in the spirit of \eqref{eq reward functional motivation supremum parametrisation}.

 \begin{definition} We define the reward of a given two-layer parametrisation $((\hat m,\hat r),\bar \P)$ as

 \end{definition}